BRICS ACADEMIC FORUM

 • Aditi AVASTHI (India), CEO, Embibe

-• Fangfang MA (China), Vice Dean of the School of International Relations, Beijing Language and Culture University
+• MA Fangfang (China), Vice Dean of the School of International Relations, Beijing Language and Culture University

 • Krish CHETTY (South Africa), Senior Researcher, Human Sciences Research Council (HSRC)